Codemon72/React_Course_2022/README.md

 > Final Remarks: many thanks to the free https://pokeapi.co/ API

-> 👉 No Pokemons where hurt during the course of these exercises! 👈
+> (No Pokemons where hurt during the course of these exercises!)